Feature #2421

 It’s still a surprise to me that no issue occurs when simulating events in ctobssim.
 Let’s see if the current fix resolves the issue.

-#33 Updated by Knödlseder Jürgen almost 6 years ago
+#33 Updated by Knödlseder Jürgen over 6 years ago

 It looks like the modifications did it, but I will wait until a full night continuous integrations runs through.
 In addition, I will add unit tests for pickling for all tools, as they exists now for cslightcrv (since this was the unit test that posed problems).